 We each decide what matters to us when we choose our food.
 We may exclude meat or eat only organic, or vegan, or fair trade.
 The choice is yours, but you deserve to know enough to make informed choices.
 If you’re going to eat chicken, you need to consider what goes on behind the scenes; how not only the animals but workers are treated in raising and processing our food.

-Furthermore there are various other research that points to mental problems, like PTSD, in animal agriculture workers, specifically those directly or indirectly connected to slaughterhouses (Dillard 2017; Baran, Rogelberg, S. G., Clausen 2016)
+Furthermore there is other research that points to mental conditions, such as PTSD, in animal agriculture workers and especially in those people directly or indirectly connected to slaughterhouses (Dillard 2017; Baran, Rogelberg, S. G., Clausen 2016)

 Suppose we are not motivated enough to care about what we eat even after leaning such informations as: